omaratef3221/tensorflow_tutorials/README.md

 ## Overview 🌐
 Welcome to the TensorFlow Tutorials repository!
 Here, you'll find a series of detailed exercises using TensorFlow, all within Jupyter IPython Notebooks.
 Whether you're starting out or looking to deepen your TensorFlow expertise, these tutorials are crafted to enhance your journey.

-🔍 **Stay Updated**: We're constantly expanding this collection with more tutorials.
+🔍 **Stay Updated**: I am constantly expanding this collection with more tutorials.
 Check back often for new content!

 💡 **Your Voice Matters**: Contributions, suggestions, and issue reporting are highly encouraged to make these tutorials even better.